radhe2205/abusive_lang_detection/README.md

 ```

 # Running Code
-You should be in the root directory of the github when running folders.
+You should be in the root directory of the github when running files.

+Firstly you should make a directory called `saved_models/`, this is where the majority of the training files save their models.
+Download the OLID and SOLID datasets the links in the README header and clean them using `src/preprocess_all_data.py` by just running the file.
+Finally for SOLID the tweets will need to be collected using the `tweet_collection.py` file.

 ## Preprocessing
 All data preprocessed using script preprocess_all_data.py